rakuten-rex/react-component-starter-kit/webpack-scripts/markdown/README.md

 # ReX React UI Component: __COMPONENT_NAME__

-This project is part of ReX Design System and it can be used to create React UI Components.
+This project is part of ReX Design System and it can be used to create UI Components compatible with:

+React, HTML/CSS and Vue.js

 # How to install